-Each applicant will be expected to fill out an electronic application form, available in the Mentorship for Quality in Nutrition and Dietetics Program section of the Commission on Dietetic Registration's Quality Management page found at www.cdrnet.org/quality.
-Applications will be available June 1st - June 30th every year while the program is active.
+Each applicant will be expected to complete an electronic application form, available in the Mentorship for Quality in Nutrition and Dietetics Program section of the Commission on Dietetic Registration's Quality Management page at www.cdrnet.org/quality.
+Unless otherwise specified, all communication will be conducted electronically.
+Submission of an application does not guarantee selection.

-Commission on Dietetic Registration the credentialing agency for the Academy of Nutrition right. and Dietetics Unless otherwise specified, all communication will be done electronically.
-Application to this program does not guarantee selection.
+Applications will be reviewed by members of the Quality Management Committee (QMC) and Commission on Dietetic Registration (CDR) staff to identify the best matches between mentors and mentees.
+Selection will be based on the availability of mentors and mentees, areas of need, expertise, and additional relevant criteria.

-Quality Management Committee (QMC) members and Commission on Dietetic Registration (CDR) staff will meet during the month of July, to review applications, and select the best match between mentors and mentees.
-Mentoring relationships will be limited to available mentors, mentees, areas of need, expertise, amongst other criteria.
-Communication of selection as a mentor or mentee, and mentoring relationships assignment will be done during the first 10 days of the month of August.
-Once selection is communicated, the participants will have until the end of August to complete an Initial Contract to ensure intentions are established.
-Once Initial Contract is completed, the mentoring relationship team will be formally introduced.
-The expectation is that once introduced, during the month of September, the mentor and mentee will schedule an introductory meeting.
-It will be the ultimate responsibility of the mentee to establish the initial meeting date.
-The participants will also be asked to complete a pre-program survey by August 30th.
+Once selected, participants will have a designated timeframe, to complete an Initial Contract to confirm their participation.
+After submission of the Initial Contract, mentoring teams will be formally introduced.
+The expectation is that the mentor and mentee will schedule an initial introductory meeting during the introductory period.
+It is the responsibility of the mentee to initiate this meeting.
+Participants may also be asked to complete a pre-program survey.

-During the initial meeting, it is encouraged to discuss how the basics of the relationship will be established.
-The Mentor-Mentee Contract will be completed by both parties and submitted to CDR staff.
-The completed Mento-Mentee Contract is required to be sent to CDR staff by end of the month of September.
-Additional mentoring relationship processes will be established by both participants.
-CDR staff and QMC members will support, and guide processes as needed.
-For communication with CDR staff or QMC members, practitioners will email quality@eatright.org.
+During the introductory meeting, mentors and mentees are encouraged to discuss the structure and expectations of their relationship.
+The Mentor-Mentee Contract must be completed and submitted to CDR staff by the deadline to continue participation in the program.
+Additional processes to support the mentoring relationship will be determined collaboratively by each mentoring team.
+CDR staff and QMC members will provide guidance and support as needed.
+Communication should be directed to guality@eatright.org.

-The program is developed to last for the duration needed to complete the process improvement project the mentee brings to the program.
-However, this is with the understanding this mentorship program is scheduled to last no more than 1 year.
-Once the process improvement project or mentoring program is completed (whichever comes first) the mentee is expected to reach out to CDR staff via quality@eatright.org to communicate this.
-At this time, both mentor and mentee will receive a post-program survey to complete within 2 weeks of receipt.
+The mentoring relationship is designed to continue for the duration required to complete the mentee's process improvement project, not to exceed 6 months.
+Upon completion of the project or the mentoring program-whichever occurs first-the mentee should notify CDR staff at quality@eatright.org.
+At that time, both the mentor and mentee will receive a post-program survey.